 - Petitions must include the student's signature and their advisor's signature, and then be submitted to the chairperson of the APRG Committee.
 Petitions are placed in the student's permanent file following the final decision. - 16.
 Students are allowed to pre-register for nursing courses pending admission into the program.
-Adding or dropping courses on time is the student's responsibility. - 17.
-In order to progress in clinical courses, students must renew the following requirements: - a.
-Quantiferon Gold blood test (TB screening) yearly.
-If positive, a chest x-ray is required, will be evaluated individually yearly. - b.
-Annual flu shots taken October-December - c.
-Annual drug screen.
-Students with a positive drug screen will be subject to the AU and affiliated clinic's policies. - d.
-American Heart Association Healthcare Provider CPR Certification (every two years)
+Adding or dropping courses on time is the student's responsibility.

-Policies for the Undergraduate Programs
+Policies for the Undergraduate Program